raphael-group/hatchet/docs/source/doc_count_reads_fw.md

 ## Input

-count-reads takes in input sorted and indexed BAM files for multiple tumor samples from the same patient, a sorted and index BAM file from a matched-normal sample, and a indexed human reference genome.
+count-reads-fw takes in input sorted and indexed BAM files for multiple tumor samples from the same patient, a sorted and index BAM file from a matched-normal sample, and a indexed human reference genome.

 | Name | Description | Usage |
 |------|-------------|-------|